 As a professional organiser, helping individuals get organised in their homes and teaching them how to declutter is definitely the part of my job that I love the most.
-When a client recently contacted me for help with organising their work-place, I was super excited to be able to help a group of people with these things.
-Working in a messy, disorganised environment has had proven negative affects on work productivity.
-I believe that having a clean and clutter-free work space is just as important as having an organised home to keep you focused and using your time more effectively.
+When a client recently contacted me for help organising their entire work-space, I was super excited to be able to help a group of people with these things.
+Working in a messy, disorganised environment has proven negative effects on work productivity.
+Having a clean and clutter-free work space is just as important as having an organised home, in order to keep you focused and using your time more effectively.

 The office was a very large space, and already filled with some great storage pieces, which needed to be set up in a way that was more conducive to work productivity.
 There were several Ikea Kallax units (you know I love these!) - one that was used by both companies but divided their work spaces; a smaller one in the kitchen area; and one in the middle of the office to divide the lounge area from the work area.

-The shared unit next to the communal work desk was the biggest problem area (my client's business used the left half of the unit).
+The shared unit next to the communal work desk was the biggest problem area.
 Visually, the space looked cluttered, and the decorative pieces displayed on the top shelf were lost amongst the office clutter.
 The two black filing cabinets on either side of the unit were taking up valuable space, and were also not being utilised effectively.

 The paperwork kept in the storage unit itself was causing problems because there were no systems set up for dealing with incoming and outgoing.
 Most of it actually didn't need to be kept right near the work space, and could be stored away in the filing cabinets.

 The office supplies were not easily accessible- some was stored in desktop storage containers (like the one pictured above), a lot was kept in large storage cupboards, and some was in the cupboards and drawers.
 This meant the employees had to go searching through each compartment/cupboard to find what they needed.